MukulRay1603/Rhythm-Vision-Game/README.md

 ---

 ## 🎮 Overview
 RhythmVision is a real-time, webcam-based rhythm mini-game inspired by movement-centric titles like *Beat Saber*.
-Instead of handheld controllers, the player uses simple head motions—left, right, leaning in, or leaning back—to respond to visual prompts.
+Instead of handheld controllers, the player uses simple head motions "left, right, leaning in, or leaning back" to respond to visual prompts.

 This project explores:
 - Real-time computer vision